How design systems streamline product development & improve user experiences

 A well-designed system increases efficiency throughout the entire product design process.
 Teams no longer need to create one-off components or variations for every single interaction.
 Instead, they know how and when to reuse existing components and, more importantly, how that fits into the broader system.

 Design systems give teams a foundation of patterns, styles, and components to start with—they aren’t constantly recreating the wheel every time.
-This allows your team to make decisions quickly and confidently, which results in fewer missteps.
+This allows your team to make decisions quickly and confidently, which results in fewer missteps or accessibility and compliance headaches.

 And the teams that are building specific products for various audiences and/or platforms can spend more time on custom components and variations for the specific use-cases they are designing for.

-Design systems improves collaboration across your entire organization and allows teams to work together seamlessly.
+Design systems improve collaboration across your entire organization and allow teams to work together seamlessly.
 It’s not just for designers either.
 It’s a resource for everybody — engineers, product, marketing, researchers, sales, and any third-party developers or other external partners.

 Design and development are now in lockstep, issues can be quickly addressed and resolved, and ideas can be iterated on and prototyped with lightning speed.